crcx/retroforth/doc/RETRO-Book.md

 Words with no stack effect have a comment of (-)

+For combinators (words consuming quotations), you can include a sub-comment indicating the expected stack effect of the quote.
+E.g.,

+    (q(-f)-)

+Indicates a word consuming a quote and returning nothing.
+The quote should return a flag.

 # Working With Arrays

 RETRO offers a number of words for operating on statically sized